 I am sure you have seen many walls or balconies where the plant started climbing and slowly started covering a large part of it.

-The function of the stem of the plant is basically to help in transport of water and mineral substances.
+The function of the stem of the plant is basically to help in the transport of water and mineral substances.
 It’s the most important role, however, is to enable the leaves to be exposed to sunlight so that plant can make its food.

 One of the products of the evolutionary process is weak-stemmed plants.
 These plants, in spite of their obvious handicap, manage to survive because of the adaptations they have developed.

-They have taken to a climbing habit by means of special structure or by modifications of existing ones.
+They have taken to a climbing habit by means of a special structure or by modifications of existing ones.